curtcox/snap/README.md

 snap listen "topic name" --timeout 100s
 ```

-### Wildcards
+### Topic Matching

 Topic names can contain arbitrary text.
-Wildcards (* and ?) can be used to partially specify a topic name
-and thus match multiple topic names.
+Treating this text as a set of space separated tags will be used in hopes of
+providing a convenient and flexible mechanism to filter packets.
+This doesn't prevent the use of other methods such as
+literals, globs, picture strings, or regular expressions when more convenient.

 ### Finding Listeners
 To find all current listeners send a ping request.